JoshGo6/xargs-tutorial/xargs-exec-and-piping.md

 5. **Built-in to `find`**: Since it's a built-in action for `find`, you don't need to worry about compatibility between two separate commands.

 6. **Command Chaining**: `find`'s `-exec` can be combined with other `find` options and tests more naturally.

-### Summary

-- Use `xargs` when you need more flexibility, when you're dealing with a large number of files, or when you need more advanced features like parallelism or custom delimiters.

-- Use `find ... -exec` when you're doing something simple and want a self-contained command, or when you're performing an operation that must be executed separately for each file and you want to keep things simple and readable.

-Both tools are powerful, and your specific needs will dictate which is the better choice for a given situation.